 - Pink Girl, Blue Boy: The animals pairs in "Li'l Ark Angel" are in matching sailor suits, pink and blue.
 And that's the least cutesy thing about that picture.

 - Pretentious Latin Motto: Mammoth Pictures' "Optimum est Maximum"; which translates to "Bigger is Better".
+Bonus points for being MGM's motto.

 - Romantic Rain: The two principal characters have an evening rain fall upon them separately, but the romantic connection nonetheless applies.
 The rain falls on Danny as part of his Humiliation Conga, having failed miserably at getting his friends an audition with a studio mogul.
 Meanwhile, Sawyer sings a torch song outside a diner, which describes how Hollywood made her a Broken Bird, while newcomer Danny reawakened the songstress/dancer at Sawyer's core.
 As the rain stops, she learns that Danny waits at the bus stop, and hurries to meet him.

 - Sacrificial Lamb: A lamb was asked to play this role.
+He wasn't interested.

 - Savvy Guy, Energetic Girl: Inverted in Danny and Sawyer; more like "Keet and Kuudere".